“It’s absolutely outrageous that it’s so expensive!”, my friend yelled at me.

 Even if it means she’s now embarrassed by the amount she’d paid.

 But, believe it or not, there are many reasons raising prices after emergencies or disasters is not illegal.

-With situations like this, there’s far more going on than meets the eye.
+However, things are not always what they seem and with situations like this, there’s often far more going on than meets the eye.